 Why a CTO at an insurance firm is key to driving innovation

-Historically considered purely a “cost center”, technology has truly taken priority as industries are disrupted through the adoption of the latest technology trends, such as the Internet of Things and the endless possibilities of AI – both of which are now attributed to revenue generation.
+Historically considered purely a “cost center”, technology has truly taken priority as industries are disrupted through the adoption of the latest technology trends, such as the Internet of Things (IoT) and the endless possibilities of artificial intelligence (AI), both of which are now attributed to revenue generation.

 The impact of new technology on insurance firms